HSargeant/movie-rank-v1/README.md

 # Movie Rank Ver1
-Movie Rank is a site where people can add their favorite movies to the list and vote on movies they like.
-The goal is to get a community ranking of everyones favorite movies.
+Movie Rank is where people can help build of a list and help to rank everyones favorite movies.

 **Link to project:** https://movierankv1.herokuapp.com/